microsoft/PowerStig/README.md

 * Added Sql2012 1.17 to Archive and processed
 * Updated Sql2012 1.16 to fix broken rules
 * Removed Sql2012 1.14 from archives to comply with n-2 version policy
+* Updated data for 2012R2 Stigs to fix broken rules

 ### 2.0.0.0